 There’s plenty of reasons why you might be considering self-storage.
-Maybe you’re downsizing but you just can’t part with some of your items; maybe you’re coming home from university but taking all of your things with you just seems ridiculous.
+Maybe you’re downsizing but you just can’t part with some of your items.
+Maybe you’re coming home from university but taking all of your things with you just seems ridiculous.
+You may wonder ‘ What can be stored in Self-Storage?’
+If so you’re not alone.
 Whatever your reasons, self-storage can be an extremely useful solution to a number of problems.
+Read on to find out.

 Yes, you can store these!